niikosp/myAEPP/README.md

 <li>Curation: All educational content and curriculum logic were manually structured to align with the official Greek Ministry of Education (ΑΕΠΠ) standards.</li>

-The app is avalaible at:
+The apk is avalaible at:

 https://drive.google.com/drive/folders/1JLSutvUFDE_I-W4DQu4scAWhDcUvf3Kp?usp=sharing (v.
 1.0)